-The new laws carry a maximum prison sentence of six months or a £5,000 fine, but where there is fear of violence, the maximum sentence is five years or an unlimited fine.
+The new laws carry a maximum prison sentence of 6 months or a £5,000 fine, but where there is fear of violence, the maximum sentence is 5 years or an unlimited fine.
 For more information about stalking see the Digital Trust website.

-A guide to managing digital stalking has been created by Women’s Aid in partnership with the Network for Surviving Stalking charity and is available to download in the useful documents section.
+A guide to managing digital stalking, created by Women’s Aid in partnership with the Network for Surviving Stalking charity is attached to this page.